Common mist frog: Reproduction

 To increase the probability of a successful mating, males display inter-male spacing.
-This is demonstrated by the males spreading out, with males rarely observed closer than one meter from another.
+This is demonstrated by the males spreading out, with males rarely observed closer than 1 m from another.
 The common mist frog's inter-male spacing is likely a territorial response to a low population of female mist frogs.
 Such spreading is thought to prevent interference with another frog's mating.
 Like other torrent treefrogs, the male common mist frog possesses spinose nuptial pads, which are help male frogs grasp females during mating.

 After mating, female common mist frogs deposit their eggs in gelatinous masses underneath rocks in fast-flowing water.
 About 46-63 eggs are laid beneath rocks, to prevent them from being washed away with the stream and are large and uncolored.
 The tadpoles are stream-dwellers, and have suctorial mouthparts to allow them to survive in fast-flowing water.
 The tadpoles hatch among the rocks in a riffle and feed on algae.